Mike Cernovich: Conspiracy theories

 Cernovich regularly asserts, without evidence, that there are active child sex rings in Washington, D.C. and in Hollywood.
 He has accused his opponents of being pedophiles on many occasions.
-A visit to Haiti by the Clintons, he saw as evidence the couple were involved in child trafficking.
+He saw a visit to Haiti by the Clintons as evidence that the couple were involved in child trafficking.
 In another YouTube video, he said that most people employed by the news media and "every A-list actor" in Hollywood were also pedophiles.

 Cernovich has also supported the unevidenced theory that there were multiple shooters at the 2016 Orlando nightclub shooting, which he claims the government is covering up.
 In 2016, Cernovich worked with Chuck Johnson and Wikileaks to offer a bounty for information supporting the conspiracy theory that murdered DNC staffer Seth Rich had been behind a leak of emails from the Democratic National Committee.
 In April 2017, Cernovich promoted a conspiracy theory that the Khan Shaykhun chemical attack in Syria was a hoax funded by an American financier.

+Cernovich commissioned artist Ben Garrison to draw an antisemitic cartoon portraying Generals H.R.
+McMaster and David Petraeus being controlled by Jewish puppetmasters- specifically George Soros and the Rothschild Family.
+Garrison was disinvited from an event at the White House in 2019 following complaints about the cartoon from the Anti-Defamation League.

+Cernovich began hosting the fourth hour once a week on conspiracy theorist Alex Jones' InfoWars show in May 2017.